dzlab/dzlab.github.io/_posts/2025-02-15-vector-pipeline.md

 layout: post
 comments: true
 title: Building data pipelines with Vector by Datadog
-excerpt: Learn how to build a data pipeline with Vector to ingest data from Kafka into Elasticsearch.
+excerpt: Learn how to build a data pipeline with Vector to ingest data into Elasticsearch.
 categories: monitoring
 tags: [docker,elastic,kibana]
 toc: true